Israeli Australians: Language

 The main languages spoken by Israeli Australians are Hebrew, English and Arabic.
 6,874 Israeli Australians reported speaking a language other than English at home.

 The Special Broadcasting Service in Australia presents a Hebrew language radio show and maintains a website and J-Air hosts a Jewish Australian internet radio broadcast in four languages.

 Median income

-In 2016 the median weekly income for Israeli Australians over the age of 15 years old was $842 AUD.
-The median income for the total overseas-born population of Australia was $615 AUD and for the Australian born population $688 AUD.
-As well as this 40% of Israeli Australians earn a weekly income over $1000 AUD.
-This figure is 15% larger than that of the total Australian population.
+In 2021 the median weekly income for Israeli Australians over the age of 15 years old was $1032 AUD.
+The median income for the total overseas-born population of Australia was $784 AUD and for the Australian born population $823 AUD.

 Employment

-For Israeli Australians aged 15 years and older, there was a workforce participation rate of 70.2% and an unemployment rate of 6.1%.
-This is higher than for the total Australian population with a participation rate of 64.6% and 6.9% unemployment rate.
+For Israeli Australians aged 15 years and older, there was a workforce participation rate of 87.9% and an unemployment rate of 5.4%.
+This is similar to the total Australian population with a participation rate of 87.1% and 5.1% unemployment rate.

-Of this population 65.1% of all working Israeli Australians were employed in managerial, professional or trade occupations.
+Of this population 66.8% of all working Israeli Australians were employed in managerial, professional or trade occupations.

 Education and qualifications

-According to the 2016 census, 69.4% of Israeli Australians over 15 years old “had some form of higher non-school qualification”.
-This is 9.3% higher than that of the total Australian population.
+According to the 2021 census, 44.4% of Israeli Australians over 15 years old “had a Bachelor Degree level and above”.
+This is 18.1% higher than that of the total Australian population.